Decisions. They’re the difference between where you are now and where you could be.

 How to Overcome Analysis Paralysis

-Listen up because this is how you break free from analysis paralysis and start making those big decisions that’ll change your life:
+Listen up because this is how you break free from analysis paralysis and start making those big choices that’ll change your life:

 First, understand that paralysis analysis is just a fancy way of saying you’re scared of making the wrong choice

-There’s no such thing as a perfect decision.
+There’s no such thing as a perfect choice.
 Every choice is a judgment call.

 Do you want to know the real reason you’re stuck?
 You’re taking advice from broke people on how to get rich